✓ Updated April 2026

 Getting Around Bolivia

 These are the workhorses of Bolivian intercity travel, connecting most major towns and cities.
-They range from basic to surprisingly comfortable 'semi-cama' (half-bed) or 'cama' (full-bed) seats, ideal for covering long distances while you sleep.
+They range from basic to surprisingly comfortable 'cama' (bed) or 'semi-cama' (semi-bed) seats, often with reclining options.

-These are the most common way to get around cities and towns.
-They follow fixed routes, often marked by signs on the windshield, and are incredibly frequent and cheap.
-They are essential for experiencing local life.
+These are the most common way to get around within cities and for shorter inter-town journeys.
+They follow fixed routes, and you can hop on and off by signaling the driver.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.